srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

 *eNB/gNB configuration file*

-To set-up the 5G NSA DL signal, the configuration file for both the srsgNB application must be changed.
+To set-up the 5G NSA DL signal, the configuration file for both the srsENB application must be changed.
 In more detail, all NR parameters of interest to the demonstration system will be set through the configuration file.